by Gilad Atzmon

 Sadly enough, Judeo centrism and racial orientation is inherent to any form of Jewish political setting.
 It isn’t just the Zionists, Israelis and the odd Rabbi who wants to live in a mono-cultural ghetto.

 The Jewish Left follows exactly the same problematic mantra.
 J-BIG, for instance, is a UK ‘Jews only’ Israeli boycott campaign.
 For some reason they operate as a Judeo-centric segregated group apart from the general BDS movement.
-The International Jewish Anti Zionist Network (IJAN) would also take into their ranks activistwho are ethnically and racially qualified.
+The International Jewish Anti Zionist Network (IJAN) would also take into their ranks activists who are ethnically and racially qualified.
 Like Rabbi Yoffie they claim to care about humankind, but somehow, they probably ‘love their own group a bit more.’
 They are just slightly ‘more comfortable with them’.

 A few months ago, the progressive blogger Philip Weiss wrote to me: “I believe that all people act out of self-interest.
 And Jews who define themselves at some level as Jews — like myself for instance — are concerned with a Jewish self-interest.
 Which in my case is: an end to Zionism.
-A theory of political life based on altruism or concern for victims purely is doomed to fail.
+A theory of political life based on altruism or concern for victims purely is doomed to fail.”

 Philip Weiss and Rabbi Yoffie must agree then.
 Rabbi Yoffie cares more about his people just as he ‘cares more about his family than other families’, Weiss seems to be slightly more succinct, he actually explores the true meaning of Jewish non-altruistic political existence.